| Title: | Propensity Score Matching of Non-Binary Treatments |

 the width for the confidence intervals. |

-boxplot of the differences.
+a ggplot2 boxplot of the differences.

-This function is modified from the cv.bal.psa
+This function is modified from the [PSAgraphics::cv.bal.psa()] function in the 'PSAgrpahics' package.

-covariateBalance(covariates, treatment, propensity, strata = NULL, int = NULL, tree = FALSE, minsize = 2, universal.psd = TRUE, trM = 0, absolute.es = TRUE, trt.value = NULL, use.trt.var = FALSE, verbose = FALSE, xlim = NULL, plot.strata = TRUE, ...)
+covariateBalance( covariates, treatment, propensity, strata = NULL, int = NULL, tree = FALSE, minsize = 2, universal.psd = TRUE, trM = 0, absolute.es = TRUE, trt.value = NULL, use.trt.var = FALSE, verbose = FALSE, xlim = NULL, plot.strata = TRUE, ... )covariateBalance( covariates, treatment, propensity, strata = NULL, int = NULL, tree = FALSE, minsize = 2, universal.psd = TRUE, trM = 0, absolute.es = TRUE, trt.value = NULL, use.trt.var = FALSE, verbose = FALSE, xlim = NULL, plot.strata = TRUE, ... )

 covariates |